Emergency home repairs you should never ignore.

 12. Mold growth.

-Mold may grow in areas in your home in locations where there's a lot of moisture.
-Aside from looking and smelling unpleasant, significant mold growth can cause health issues or structural damage.
-Here are a few signs to watch out for:
+Mold can grow in areas where there's a lot of moisture.
+Aside from looking and smelling terrible, a significant amount of mold can cause health issues or structural damage.

-How to prepare for home emergencies.
+How to stay prepared for home emergencies and repairs.

 When a home emergency occurs, you need to resolve it ASAP.
 The longer it takes to research and find a qualified professional, the longer you’ll have to wait for the problem to be fixed.
-Click through to see which steps you should take now.

 Step 1: Make a list of qualified professionals in your area.